Estevan Florial Preview, Player Props: Yankees vs. Blue Jays

-On Wednesday, Estevan Florial (.242 batting average in his past 10 games, with three doubles, a triple, five walks and six RBI) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+On Thursday, Estevan Florial (on the back of going 2-for-4) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
 First pitch is at 7:07 PM ET.

 Sportsbook Promo Codes